UK trade: March 2024

 Trade is measured through both exports and imports of goods and services.
 Data are supplied by over 30 sources, including several administrative sources, with HMRC being the largest for trade in goods.

-Office for National Statistics (ONS) UK trade figures are produced on using country of dispatch, which records imports as coming from the country dispatching the shipments.
+Office for National Statistics (ONS) UK trade figures are produced using country of dispatch, which records imports as coming from the country dispatching the shipments.
 However, trade figures can also be produced using country of origin, as is used by the Department for Energy Security and Net Zero (DESNZ).
 Users should be aware of the different accounting methods used and the resulting differences across trade figures.

 Monthly trade in services data are taken from quarterly trade in services data and split across the months within that quarter through estimation.
 In months where we have a full quarter's data, we revise previous estimates of monthly values within that quarter.